-Upon completing the web-based survey in Phase 2, respondents will be presented with an invitation to participate in a semi-structured interview aimed at further exploring the reasoning and context of survey responses.
-Participants across the same range of clinical roles (i.e., cardiac surgeons, anaesthetists, critical care physicians, nurses, and cardiologists) will be sampled; a formal target sample size will be estimated utilizing principles of information power [24].
-Roughly six institutions will be sampled for diversity across geographic location, affiliation (i.e., academic, community), and case volume / complexity.
-Maximal variation purposive sampling based on survey results will seek to screen and recruit participants representing diversity across clinician self-reported years of training, role, and inotrope use patterns [20,25].
-Mediated allocation concealment, in which participant traits and selection criteria are blinded to qualitative interview leads, will be applied to reduce interviewer bias and promote the neutral framing of interview questions [26].
-Selection criteria will be managed by research team members with clinical domain expertise.
+On completing the web-based survey in phase II, respondents will be presented with an invitation to participate in a semi-structured interview aimed at further exploring the reasoning and context of survey responses.
+Participants across the same range of clinical roles (ie, cardiac surgeons, anaesthetists, critical care physicians, nurses and cardiologists) will be sampled; a formal target sample size will be estimated using principles of information power.24 Roughly six institutions will be sampled for diversity across geographic location, affiliation (ie, academic, community) and case volume/complexity.
+Maximal variation purposive sampling based on survey results will seek to screen and recruit participants representing diversity across clinician self-reported years of training, role and inotrope use patterns.
+20 25 Mediated allocation concealment, in which participant traits and selection criteria are blinded to qualitative interview leads, will be applied to reduce interviewer bias and promote the neutral framing of interview questions.26 Selection criteria will be managed by research team members with clinical domain expertise.